 Florida Gov. Ron DeSantis said 9,000 National Guard troops from Florida and other states were deployed, and over 50,000 utility workers from all over the U.S. are mobilizing to restore power after the storm.

-Pinellas and Sarasota counties appeared to be in line to bear the brunt of Milton’s highest storm surges.
-But hurricane center forecasters cautioned that last wobbles in the storm’s track of 20 to 30 miles will influence where the highest water levels go.
+Pinellas and Sarasota counties were in line to bear the brunt of Milton’s highest storm surges.
+But hurricane center forecasters cautioned that last wobbles in the storm’s track of 20 to 30 miles would influence where the highest water levels go.

 “The force of 16 feet (surge) on the coastline is going to do incredible damage,” said Tapfumaneyi.
 She said the surge will penetrate up local streams like the Myakka River – also a scene of intense flooding during hurricane Ian in 2022 – and could reach inland to cross I-75.